vcokltfre/tutorial-v2/docs/tips/storage.md

 ### MongoDB

-MongoDB is a document store, not a relational database like MySQL or PostgreSQL, which means its usecases are slightly different.
+MongoDB is a document store, not a relational database like MySQL or PostgreSQL, which means its use cases are slightly different.
 MongoDB is primarily for storing JSON-like objects but in a proper database so you don't need to handle file storage and other general shenanigans when storing data.

 To use MongoDB in your bot you'll want to use the [motor](https://pypi.org/project/motor/) client library.
 Motor also provides an easy interface for interacting with MongoDB, but in a very different way to the previous SQL databases mentioned, since it's fundamentally a different kind of database.